LeeMorinUCF/FCVAR_dev/README.md

 # FCVAR

-An R Package for the Fractionally Cointegrated VAR Model
+Software for estimation and inference with the Fractionally Cointegrated VAR Model.

+This repo is the devlopment version, including the code base for packages using R, Matlab and Stata.
+For the R package, please see https://github.com/LeeMorinUCF/FCVAR

 ## Description